-AZCO is currently working on the Big Island of Hawaii – click the link for a great article regarding the project!
+AZCO recently worked on the Big Island of Hawaii – click the link for a great article regarding the project!

-Despite volcanic eruption, earthquakes and a missile scare, Boilermakers there (about 130 at peak) drive on.
-They’ve adapted to safety briefings that include disaster evacuation routes (and the avoidance of poisonous centipedes and aggressive, hand-size cane spiders).
+Despite volcanic eruption, earthquakes and a missile scare, Boilermakers there (about 130 at peak) worked through adversity.
+They adapted to safety briefings that included disaster evacuation routes (and the avoidance of poisonous centipedes and aggressive, hand-size cane spiders).

-And in a climate that produces over 120 inches of precipitation a year, working in the rain is just part of the program.
+And in a climate that produces over 120 inches of precipitation a year, working in the rain was just part of the program.

-Says Paul Vogels, AZCO Site Manager: “The Boilermakers come out here and do something they have been trained through apprenticeship to do — and they do it safely, with high quality and in the time we’re looking for.”
+Said Paul Vogels, AZCO Site Manager: “The Boilermakers came out here and did something they have been trained through apprenticeship to do — and they did it safely, with high quality and in the time we were looking for.”

-Read on to learn more about the distinctive aspects of the project, diverse mix of backgrounds, and how they mesh well to face the project challenges.
+Read on to learn more about the distinctive aspects of the project, diverse mix of backgrounds, and how they worked together to face project challenges.